 Written by Dan O'Brien, Director of Political Affairs

-If you have any interest in learning more about NAFCU’s grassroots advocacy efforts, you can email me directly at email@example.com.
-Please remember to come join the fight for regulatory relief at NAFCU’s 2015 Congressional Caucus from September 14-17, 2015, in Washington, DC.
-Click here to find out more!
+To learn more about getting involved in NAFCU’s grassroots and political advocacy efforts, you can email me directly at email@example.com.
+Please remember to come be an advocate in Washington, D.C., at NAFCU’s 2017 Congressional Caucus from September 10-13, 2017, click here to find out more!